 For example, Bitcoin is capped at a supply of 21M.
 On the other hand, Ethereum has an unlimited supply.

-When a new token is launched in the market, it is often made available on a decentralised exchange first.
-Listing on a decentralised exchange is easy; anyone can do it by creating a crypto.
+When a new token is launched in the market, it is often made available on a decentralized exchange first.
+Listing on a decentralized exchange is easy; anyone can do it by creating a crypto.
 However, purchasing via a DEX is not as simple.
 There is a very niched subset of super users who use DEXs to buy crypto.

 As a result, a lot of crypto projects, after getting established, plan their listing on Centralized exchanges or CEX.
 This exposes them to a newer audience, and hence the demand pumps up, pushing the price upwards.

 Being on multiple exchanges also helps projects tap into various geographies.

 Cryptocurrencies are always perceived to be the holy grail of decentralization.
 As a result, they (especially Bitcoin) are often considered a threat to the monetary system established by the government.

 This is why there is a lot of uncertainty and a gray area around the regulation and taxation of these assets.
 This impacts the prices every time a news piece is pushed by the media.
 Positive news like El-Salvador accepting Bitcoin as a legal tender would push up the prices, and on the other hand, rumors of some governments banning crypto would hurt the market sentiment.

 Now that you know the drill, you must be itching to find out how you can discover the underlying value of a cryptocurrency.
 Here’s a model that could help.